Frequently Asked Questions

 Property Assessment FAQs

-- What is the MPAC 2016 Assessment Update?
+- What is the Municipal Property Assessment Corporation (MPAC) 2016 Assessment Update?

 Every four years, MPAC updates the value of every property in the province, which is known as a reassessment.
 The last reassessment happened in 2016, based on a valuation date of January 1, 2016.
-This assessment applies to the 2017-2020 property tax years.
+This assessment applies to the 2017 to 2020 property tax years.

 - What is a valuation date?